-- 44. Other than those disclosed in Note 13, no events have occurred after September 30, 2016, but before April 12, 2017, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements. - 45.
+- 44. No events have occurred after September 30, 2018, but before May 2, 2019, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements. - 45.
 Regarding required supplementary information: - a.
 We confirm that we are responsible for the required supplementary information. - b.
 The required supplementary information is measured and presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
 The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period. - 46.
 Regarding supplementary information: - a.
 We are responsible for the fair presentation of the supplementary information in accordance with GAAP. - b.
 We believe the supplementary information, including its form and content, is fairly presented in accordance with GAAP. - c.
-The method of measurement and presentation of the supplementary information has not changed from those used in the prior period. - 47.
+The method of measurement and presentation of the supplementary information has not changed from those used in the prior period except for the effects of adopting GASB 75. - 47.
 Receivables recorded in the financial statements represent valid claims against debtors for sales or other charges arising on or before the balance-sheet date and have been appropriately reduced to their estimated net realizable value. - 48.
-During the year ended September 30, 2016, the University implemented the following pronouncements: - GASB Statement No. 72, Fair Value Measurement and Application, which addresses accounting and financial reporting issues related to fair value measurements and requires entities to expand their fair value disclosures by determining major categories of debt and equity securities within the fair value hierarchy on the basis of the nature and risk of the investment.
-The implementation of this statement required additional disclosures to be made about fair value measurements, the level of fair value hierarchy, and valuation techniques. - GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, which eliminates two of the four categories of authoritative GAAP that exist under the existing hierarchy prescribed by Statement No. 55.
-The two categories that will remain under the new standard are (1) GASB Statements and (2) GASB technical bulletins and implementation guides in addition to AICPA guidance that the GASB clears.
-The implementation of this statement did not have a material effect on the financial statements.
+Construction in progress includes \$1,795,250 costs incurred for the construction of Student Success Center and Engineering Annex.
+The construction has been put on hold as of September 30, 2018 but the University has the intention of completing construction as the funds for the construction will come from the UOG Endowment Foundation loan from USDA. - 49.
+During the year ended September 30, 2018, the University implemented the following pronouncements: - · GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which replaces the requirements of Statements No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, and provides guidance on reporting by governments that provide OPEB to their employees and for governments that finance OPEB for employees of other governments.
+The implementation of this statement had a material effect on the accompanying financial statements resulting in the restatement of the University's fiscal year 2017 financial statements to reflect the reporting of net OPEB obligation, deferred inflows of resources and deferred outflows of resources for its OPEB program and the recognition of OPEB expense in accordance with the provisions of GASB Statement No. 75. implementation of GASB Statement No. 75 results in UOG reporting deferred outflows of resources of \$3,916,219 and a net OPEB obligation of \$109,724,874 as of October 1, 2016.
+UOG's net position as of October 1, 2016 and UOG's statement of revenues, expenses, and changes in net position for the year ended September 30, 2017 have been restated to reflect the required adjustments as follows: